LisaHJung/O4B/README.md

     tls:
       insecure: true
 ```
-- `exporters.debug` prints the telemetry data (traces, metrics) to the collector’s logs in a detailed way.
-It’s useful for debugging or development to see what data is flowing through the collector.
+- The `debug` exporter prints the telemetry data (traces, metrics) to the collector’s logs in a detailed way.
+  - It’s useful for debugging or development to see what data is flowing through the collector.
  <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />
-- `exporters.otlp/jaeger`sends the telemetry data to a Jaeger backend at port 4317.
+- The `otlp/jaeger` exporter sends the telemetry data to a Jaeger backend at port 4317.

-**`Service` configures how data flows inside the collector**
+**`Servic pipelines` configure how data flows inside the collector**
 ```
 service:
   pipelines: